danielprofili/danielprofili.github.io/index.md

 </figure>
 # About

-My name is Daniel Profili, and I am a fifth year undergraduate student at Georgia Tech majoring in mathematics and computer science.
+My name is Daniel Profili, and I am a first year mathematics PhD student at NC State University.

 # Contact

-You can reach me at `dprofili3 at gatech dot edu` or `dprofili at protonmail dot com`.
+You can reach me at `daprofil@ncsu.edu` or `dprofili at protonmail dot com`.

 # Research